We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 Every year, the North American International Toy Fair hosts more than a thousand toy makers, distributors, and major retailers in New York City.
 And that makes for a super fun weekend.

-Popular Science have scoured the 2015 Toy Fair showroom over the course of three days to select the 10 products that stand out above the crowd.
+The staff of Popular Science have scoured the 2015 Toy Fair showroom over the course of three days to select the 10 products that stand out above the crowd.
 Whether it’s an affordable virtual reality headset or a classic kit of building blocks, we were there to determine whether they’re worth your attention.
 Here are our favorites.

-is covering the coolest, most fun, and innovative toys at the 2015 North American International Toy Fair in New York City.
+Popular Science is covering the coolest, most fun, and innovative toys at the 2015 North American International Toy Fair in New York City.
 Catch our complete Toy Fair 2015 coverage all week long.

 Meccano Meccanoid G15 KS